humaidq/huma.id/content/blog/thinkpad-t590.md

 | NFC                    | **No** | Not detected by `libnfc`.                                                          |

-I faced a CPU throttling issue which can be fixed with [throttled], but this seems to be a resolved.
+I faced a CPU throttling issue which can be fixed with [throttled], but this seems to be resolved.
 The [Arch Wiki page on the T590](https://wiki.archlinux.org/index.php/Lenovo_ThinkPad_T590) was very useful.